-Carne Asada is tender, juicy skirt steak marinated in citrusy Mexican seasonings and grilled.
-Perfect for tacos and burritos, or on its own.
+Carne Asada is tender, juicy skirt steak marinated in citrusy Mexican seasonings and grilled

 Grilling at home is one of the easiest ways to make this amazing restaurant classic.
 You can also easily cook inside with a grill pan too.
 Either way you will love the flavors in this easy citrus marinade!

 What type of meat is Carne Asada?

 Carne Asada is a skirt or flank steak that has been marinated, grilled on hot heat, and thinly sliced.
 It’s one of the easiest ways to prepare steak and the results are amazing.
 “Carne” translates to meat and “Asada” means grilled, so it’s the perfect combo.
 We have made it with both skirt and flank and prefer the tenderness of skirt steak.